tommertron/sta/sta-tommertron/content/rules/extended-tasks.md

 - Remove **4 Work** from the Work Track after resolving the Task.

 #### Unforeseen Problem
-- Increase the Extended Task’s Resistance by **+2**, up to a maximum of **4**.
+- Increase the Extended Task's Resistance by **+2**, up to a maximum of **4**.

 —

 ## Example: Defusing a Cloaked Mine

-The crew of the Enterprise faces a perilous situation as a cloaked mine attaches itself to the ship’s hull.
+The crew of the Enterprise faces a perilous situation as a cloaked mine attaches itself to the ship's hull.
 The Gamemaster assigns the following parameters to this Extended Task:

 - **Work:** 12
 - **Magnitude:** 3